Skip to content

 For all the checks that are not function reference or in-place, the x does y check could be summarized as x is a superset of y. x has all the functionality of y and maybe more.
 In a more formal compiler nomenclature x does y applied to tuples is called a covariant relationship.
 It is covariant because adding the same extra fields to both x and y keeps the semantics (((foo=3,...x) does (foo=3,...y)) == x does y).
 This allows to extend the tuple semantics and the relationship is preserved.

 When x and y are in a lambda passed as reference to another lambda (lambda reference), the relationship is not covariant but contravariant.
-Dog does Animal is true, but :fun(x:Dog)->() does _:fun(x:Animal)->() is false.
+Dog does Animal is true, but comb(x:Dog)->() type does type :fun(x:Animal)->() is false.
 The reason is shown in the previous example.
-The fun(fd:fd_t) can be called with call_animal because the fields accessed by call_animal are only a subset of Dog and hence if called inside f_d it can handle the Dog type.
+The comb(fd:fd_t) can be called with call_animal because the fields accessed by call_animal are only a subset of Dog and hence if called inside f_d it can handle the Dog type.
 The opposite is not the case.

 If the same type is used as input and output is an equivalence check (((a does b) and (b does a)) == (a equals b)).
 In programming languages this is called an invariance or bivariance.